pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **defaultRowFetchSize** = int

     Determine the number of rows fetched in `ResultSet` by one fetch with trip to the database.
 Limiting the number of rows are fetch with each trip to the database allow avoids unnecessary memory consumption and as a consequence `OutOfMemoryError`.

     The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
     Negative number is not available.

 * **loginTimeout** = int

     Specify how long to wait for establishment of a database connection.
 The timeout is specified in seconds.

 * **connectTimeout** = int

     The timeout value used for socket connect operations.
 If connecting to the server takes longer than this value, the connection is broken.
     The timeout is specified in seconds and a value of zero means that it 	is disabled.

 * **socketTimeout** = int

     The timeout value used for socket read operations.
 If reading from the server takes longer than this value, the connection is closed.
 This can be used as both a brute force global query timeout and a method of detecting network problems.
 The timeout is specified in seconds and a value of zero means that it is disabled.

+* **sslResponseTikmeout** = int
+    The timeout value in milliseconds that we wait for a response from the server after requesting the connection be upgraded to SSL.

 * **cancelSignalTimeout** = int

     Cancel command is sent out of band over its own connection, so cancel message can itself get stuck.
 This property controls "connect timeout" and "socket timeout" used for cancel commands.
     The timeout is specified in seconds.
 Default value is 10 seconds.

 * **tcpKeepAlive** = boolean